 I like the way you are using insight into your own personality and past as you recognize this may be especially difficult for you because you still have memories of abandonment by your father.
-For this reason, you may be more dependent on your boyfriend for validation like "I am important," or "I am loveable."
+For this reason, you may be more dependent on your boyfriend for validation such as "I am important" or "I am lovable."

 This is normal, but it also is an indication that you should consider speaking to a therapist to work through those feelings.

 There is no right or wrong answer about whether you and your boyfriend should marry but you must know that, as a military spouse, there is a great likelihood that you will spend a lot of time alone.
 You will have to get comfortable depending on yourself, not on your soldier.

 If you do decide to marry in the future, now is a good time to start building a strong support system of family, friends and spiritual support to help you through.